hako/branca/README.md

 branca is a secure alternative to JWT, This implementation is written in pure Go (no cgo dependencies) and implements the [branca token specification](https://github.com/tuupola/branca-spec).

+# Requirements

+Go 1.8 and beyond.

+# Install

 ```
 go get github.com/hako/branca
 ```